reallygooddata/wordpress-app-script-post-data/README.md

 1. Modify the `url` variable inside the `fetchPosts` function to point to the WordPress site API you wish to fetch posts from.
 The `url` is currently set as `"https://changeme.com/wp-json/wp/v2/posts?_fields=date,link,title,yoast_head_json&per_page=100&page=" + page`; replace `"https://changeme.com"` with your WordPress site's base URL.
 2. If necessary, adjust the `dataStartRow`, `numColumns`, or any other variable to match your specific requirements.
+3. **Adjusting Fields**: To add or remove fields fetched by the script, update the `_fields` parameter in the API URL within the `fetchPosts` function.
+For example, to add an `excerpt` field, append `,excerpt` to the list of fields in the URL.

 ### Running the Script